The 7 Best Restaurants in Maryland (2026 Update)

 Celebrity chef Cindy Wolf and restaurateur Tony Foreman collaborate on this establishment, featuring the latest cuisines and furnishings.
 Charleston has an incredible assortment of dishes and wines to choose from in its fine-dining environment.

-Chef Cindy is a nine-time finalist in the James Beard Foundation Award for Best Chef in the Mid Atlantic region.
+Chef Cindy is a twelve-time finalist in the James Beard Foundation Award for Best Chef in the Mid-Atlantic region.
 She plates her best works in gourmet food selections from international and local recipes.
-Her style leans on the low cooking famous in South Carolina and French touches to produce a unique taste that is Charleston’s menu.
+Her style leans on the “low country” cooking famous in South Carolina with elegant French touches to produce the unique taste of Charleston’s tasting menu.

-The restaurant is on the Harbor East waterfront, a perfect spot for a date night with the quiet environment that the restaurant has.
+The restaurant is on the Harbor East waterfront, a perfect spot for a date night.
 You can hold your meetings in VIP private rooms: The Palm and the Wine Library.
 The restaurant can hold up to 90 patrons with the two extra dining rooms, large enough to make your event a success, no matter the size.
 Call them ahead to plan how they can accommodate you.

 Why should you dine here?